malihajahan-collab/Shelf-Sense_AI-Product-Strategy/04-the-contract/golden-dataset.md

 ## Confidence UX Design

-**Approach:** tiered, **calibrated system confidence** + visible evidence + human-in-loop trigger.

-Confidence must not be the LLM's self-reported certainty.
-It should combine:
-- data completeness and freshness;
-- similarity to evaluated cases;
-- agreement/conflict among planning signals;
-- historical performance for the scenario;
-- business impact/risk level.

-**High confidence (>90% calibrated):** Show the finding, evidence, and suggested next investigation/action.
-Planner remains free to accept, modify, or reject.
-**Medium confidence (70-90% calibrated):** Highlight uncertainty and conflicting evidence; require explicit planner review.
+**Approach:** Tiered, calibrated confidence with visible supporting evidence and a human-in-the-loop trigger; ShelfSense shows uncertainty explicitly and abstains when the available planning evidence is insufficient.

+**Confident (>90%):** Show the forecast exception, supporting evidence, key demand drivers, data freshness, and suggested next investigation/action.
+The planner can Accept, Modify, Reject, or Escalate.
+ShelfSense may recommend but does not automatically change the forecast.

+**Uncertain (50-90%):** At 70–90% confidence, show the recommendation with uncertainty and conflicting signals clearly highlighted and require explicit planner review.
+At 50–69%, do not give a directional recommendation; show the evidence gaps or conflicts and route the case for human review.

-**Low confidence (<70% calibrated):** Abstain from a directional recommendation and explain what evidence is missing or conflicting.
+**Not confident (<50%):** Abstain from generating a planning recommendation.
+Show what evidence is missing, stale, or contradictory and escalate to the planner for manual investigation.

 **User control surface:**

-Every insight shows source evidence, data freshness, confidence tier, rationale, and controls to **Accept / Modify / Reject / Escalate**.
-The user's reason is captured as structured feedback.
+Every AI insight shows confidence level, supporting demand drivers, source evidence, and data freshness.
+Planners can Accept, Modify, Reject, or Escalate the recommendation and select a structured reason such as wrong driver, missing context, incorrect priority, or insufficient evidence.
+Corrections are stored with the planning context and later linked to actual outcomes to improve ShelfSense's customer-specific correction and preference loops.
+Feedback does not automatically retrain the production model; it enters a governed evaluation/learning dataset first.

+- Users see AI reasoning / drivers
+- Users correct & override outputs
+- Corrections feed back into the model / dataset
+- Users adjust the confidence threshold _(not yet)_

 ---